-Iya Funlayo E. Wood, PhD is a scholar-priestess of Ifa-Orisa, intuitive tarot reader, traveler, researcher, writer and public speaker whose mantra is “scholarship, service, and spirit!”
-Spirit permeates both her scholarship and her service, and she founded Ase Ire in 2012 as a place to share her spiritual gifts and the things she has learned from her teachers with the world, especially those new to African Spirituality.
+Iya Funlayo E. Wood, PhD, affectionately known as Your Favorite Scholar-Priestess, is an initiated priestess, intuitive tarot reader, meditation teacher, and South Carolina- and Virginia-descended Hoodoo whose mantra is “Scholarship, Service, and Spirit!”
+Spirit permeates both her scholarship and her service, and she founded Ase Ire in 2010 as a place to share her spiritual gifts and the things she has learned from her teachers with the world, especially with those new to African Spirituality.
 It has since grown to a fully operational temple hosting weekly worship services and much more.